-It was after 6:30pm when we got back to the Discovery Centre.
-We now had a two and a half hour drive to get back to Banff.
-We grabbed possible the most expensive sandwiches I have ever had ($14CAD each) from the cafe and got moving.
+It was after 6:30 pm when we got back to the Discovery Centre.
+We now had a two-and-a-half-hour drive to get back to Banff.
+We grabbed possibly the most expensive sandwiches I have ever had ($14CAD each) from the cafe and got moving.
 We had a stunning drive back as the sun went down, but were slightly disappointed as we didn’t see any of those moose or elk!

 In Banff we were staying at the Banff International Hostel, and this would be our first ever stay in a hostel dorm room.
 Accommodation was incredibly expensive here in Banff, and this was our best option for such a short stay.

 We arrived about 9:00pm to find that two people had been allocated the other beds in our dorm.
 Their stuff was tidy and it was obviously two girls staying.

 The room was much larger than I expected – I have seen some dorm rooms with barely room to move.
 This one had four bunks, a tv, desk and a fridge.
 Our room had it’s own bathroom that was very clean.
 In the bathroom was a built in shower/bath and the toilet, and in a seperate little alcove was a sink with mirror.